-Simeon Galvez Toribio was born August 6, 1905 in Loboc, Bohol.
+Simeon Toribio was born August 6, 1905, in Loboc, Bohol.
 He was frail and spare-framed.
-His playmates call him tukon (stick to local dialect) because he was a beanpole, tall for his age.
+His playmates call him tukon (sticking to local dialect) because he was a beanpole, tall for his age.

 He was a newcomer in town, his parents having come from Zamboanga.
-His father, Luis Toribio, a leader of the Revolutionary Forces, who later became a clerk of court moved the family to Bohol after losing a bitter election protest.
+His father, Luis Toribio, a leader of the Revolutionary Forces, who later became a court clerk, moved the family to Bohol after losing a bitter election protest.

-He wasn’t particularly interested in sports as a youngster until one day while assigned to cut the grass in the school yard, the school coach announced that those who would train in athletics will be exempted from trimming the lawn.
+Simeon Toribio wasn’t particularly interested in sports as a youngster until one day.
+Then, while assigned to cut the Grass in the schoolyard, the school coach announced that those who train in athletics would be exempted from trimming the lawn.

-By 1926 he was the best High Jumper in the country with a leap of 1.85m breaking the national record of Eliseo Razo 1.83m which he had set winning the 1925 edition of the Far East Asian Games in Manila.
+By 1926 he was the best High Jumper in the country with a leap of 1.85m breaking the national record of Eliseo Razo’s 1.83m.
+Simeon Toribio had set to win the 1925 edition of the Far East Asian Games in Manila.

 1927 First Stint Far East Asian Games (FEG)

-His teammates in his first Olympic appearance were great swimmer Teofilo Yldefonso, who won the country’s first medal in the quadrennial conclave, a bronze, another pool shark Tuburan Tamse and sprinter Anselmo Gonzaga.
+In his first Olympic appearance, his teammates were great swimmer Teofilo Yldefonso, who won the country’s first medal in the quadrennial conclave, a bronze, another pool shark Tuburan Tamse, and sprinter Anselmo Gonzaga.

-Toribio made it to the finals and ended up fourth, having the distinction and satisfaction of beating then world and Olympic champion Harold Osborne.
-He missed the bronze on a jump off where 2nd to 5th all equalled 1.91m.
+Simeon Toribio made it to the finals and ended up fourth, having the distinction and satisfaction of beating the world and Olympic champion Harold Osborne.
+He missed the bronze on a jump-off where 2nd to 5th all equaled 1.91m.

-Toribio leapt 1.91m at the Olympic Games.
-At another met earlier in the year he improved his National Record with a 1.95m leap.
+Simeon Toribio leaped 1.91m at the Olympic Games.
+At another meeting earlier in the year, he improved his National Record with a 1.95m leap.

-He again reigned supreme in high jump in the 9th FEG in 1930 and in the 10th and final edition in 1934 when he set an all-time Asian record of 1.931-meter.
+He again reigned supreme in the high jump in the 9th FEG in 1930 and the 10th and final edition in 1934 when he set an all-time Asian record of 1.931 meters.
 For annexing his third FEG victory, he was awarded permanent possession of the Games high jump trophy.

 1932 His Greatest Ever Moment and Olympic Bronze

-In 1932, before carrying anew the country’s flag in the Los Angeles Games of the Xth Olympiad, he married a comely lass named Maximiana Escobar.
+In 1932, before carrying the country’s flag anew in the Xth Olympiad’s Los Angeles Games, he married a comely lass named Maximiana Escobar.